-These Office of Environment and Heritage (OEH) guidelines (PDF 121KB) apply to applications that may impact on adjoining areas managed by OEH, namely land acquired, reserved or dedicated under the National Parks and Wildlife Act 1974 (NPW Act).
+These Guidelines for developments adjacent to land we manage apply to any development applications or proposals that may impact on areas we manage, namely land reserved or acquired under the National Parks and Wildlife Act 1974 (NPW Act).
 Such land includes national parks, nature reserves and other types of conservation lands protected by the NPW Act.

 - apply conditions to the planning approval to mitigate adverse impacts

 - refuse the proposal if significant adverse impacts remain unavoidable.

 Guidelines for activities within our acquired or reserved land and water